 - Resorts World Sentosa

-From modern high-rises to decades-old colonial buildings, beautiful gardens to historical temples, Singapore has plenty of attractions to offer, for both local and foreign tourists.
+From modern high-rises to decades-old colonial buildings, high-rise condos, beautiful gardens to historical temples, Singapore has plenty of attractions to offer, for both local and foreign tourists.

 Working and Living in Singapore